morganthomas/winning-arguments/winning-arguments.md

 So far as our discussion has led us to be able to see, the generalization is true that **games and gamelike activities follow rules**.
 If there are exceptions to this generalization, they seem to be obscure.

 The nature of rules is well worth exploring in more depth.
-However, for the moment we will delay that discussion.
+However, for the moment I will delay that discussion.
 Let us now explore other possible generalizations about games.

 **Are games always competitive?** The answer appears to be **no**.
 For some childrens' games, such as [peekaboo](https://en.wikipedia.org/wiki/Peekaboo) and [ring around the rosie](https://en.wikipedia.org/wiki/Ring_a_Ring_o'_Roses), it's difficult to see any sense in which they are competitive.
 However, most games are competitive in some sense.
 Even solitary games usually involve self-competition, trying to learn and do better.